FY25 AFHC PN101565 Family Housing Improvements Construction Camp Zama and SFHA (DBB)

 Buyer not available

-The Department of Defense, specifically the Department of the Army, is soliciting bids for the FY25 ZNRE224305P2 project aimed at improving military family housing at Yokota Air Base in Japan.
-This project involves the modernization, renovation, and repair of thirty-two three-bedroom townhouse units designated for military families, addressing both interior and exterior needs.
-The successful contractor will play a crucial role in enhancing living conditions for military personnel and their families, ensuring compliance with current standards and regulations.
-Interested parties should download the solicitation from the Procurement Integrated Enterprise Environment (PIEE) and note that the bid due date is set for August 13, 2025, with a revised Request for Information (RFI) deadline of April 28, 2025.
-For further inquiries, contact Ruben Romero at Ruben.A.Romero@usace.army.mil or Ryan Marzetta at ryan.j.marzetta@usace.army.mil.
+The Department of Defense, through the U.S. Army Corps of Engineers, is soliciting bids for the FY25 ZNRE224305P2 project aimed at improving military family housing at Yokota Air Base, Japan.
+This project involves the modernization, renovation, and repair of thirty-two three-bedroom townhouse units designated for military families, focusing on both interior and exterior enhancements.
+The successful contractor will play a crucial role in ensuring that these housing units meet the necessary standards for military personnel and their families.
+Interested parties should note that the bid due date is set for August 13, 2025, with a pre-bid conference and site visit scheduled prior to this date.
+For further inquiries, potential bidders can contact Ruben Romero at Ruben.A.Romero@usace.army.mil or Ryan Marzetta at ryan.j.marzetta@usace.army.mil.

 Buyer not available